 March 16 Genesis 12:1-4 121 Romans 4:1-5, 13-17 John 3:1-17

 March 23 Exodus 17:1-7 95 Romans 5:1-11 John 4:5-42

 March 30 1 Samuel 16:1-13 23 Ephesians 5:8-14 John 9:1-41

 Remember in Your Prayers

-*Pray for the homeless, the hungry, the jobless and those who see no hope in their lives.
-Pray for those who will be present at food kitchens this Christmas, both serving and being served.
+*Pray for the hungry, the jobless, the homeless and those who see no hope in their lives.

 *Pray for the Millennium Goals, especially to eradicate hunger and poverty by 2015.

 *Pray for St. Peter’s and its families, for the present and the future, that we may grow in Christ and be his light to the world.

 Happy Birthday Happy Anniversary

 March 1 Molly McKay March 3 John & Sheila Campbell